Replayboys/rpb-ocio/README.md

 - ACES transforms by AMPAS
 - Additional contributions by the OCIO community
 - Syncolor CTFs from Autodesk
+- Shebanjah Klaasen for providing the AppleLog IDT as 1D LUT and matrix
 ---

 Made with ❤️ by Replayboys // Finn Jaeger